When should I go to a hospital emergency department or call 911 for an ambulance?

 Can I use a home test?

-Yes, home tests are a good option right now, because testing is in high demand.
+Yes, home tests are a good option.

 - If your home test is positive (if it says you have COVID-19), believe it and quarantine, even if you feel fine.
 There is no need to test again unless you have another reason, for example, your employer requires it.
 (Review the quarantine guidelines below.)